Inspector Banks series

 The Inspector Banks series is a collection of mystery novels by Peter Robinson about Detective Superintendent Alan Banks.

 The series is set in the fictional English town of Eastvale in the Yorkshire Dales.
 Robinson has stated that Eastvale is modelled on Ripon and Richmond and is somewhere north of Ripon, close to the A1 road[sic].

 A former member of the London Metropolitan Police, Inspector Alan Banks leaves the capital for a quieter life in the Dales.
+He resides in Gratly, specifically inspired by the real villages of Hawes and Gayle, in Wensleydale, North Yorkshire.

 Since 2010, several of the novels have been adapted for television under the series title DCI Banks.

 Selected texts

 Gallows View (1987)

 Gallows View, the first novel in the series, was first published in 1987.

 The novel follows Detective Chief Inspector Alan Banks, a perceptive, curious and compassionate policeman recently moved to the Yorkshire Dales from London to escape the stress of city life.
 His first cases involve a Peeping Tom frightening the women of Eastvale; two glue-sniffing young thugs breaking into homes and robbing people; and an old woman who may or may not have been murdered.
 In addition to all this, Banks has to deal with the local feminists and his attraction to a young psychologist, Jenny Fuller.
 As the tension mounts, both Jenny and Banks's wife, Sandra, are drawn deeper into the events.
 The cases weave together as the story reaches a tense and surprising climax.